Neuromuscular Disorder Treatment in Dubai

 Early diagnosis plays a critical role in effectively managing neuromuscular disorders.
 Timely intervention helps in anticipating complications, initiating supportive therapies like physiotherapy, and improving long-term outcomes.
 Delayed diagnosis, on the other hand, can lead to increased disability and reduced quality of life.

 Dr. Amit Arora is dedicated to patients’ Early Diagnosis and Treatment of Peripheral Nerve and Neuromuscular Disorders.
 His focus on early intervention allows patients to control the disease process and improves their quality of life.
 He has 15 years of clinical experience, and has received high level specialized training from multiple countries.
 His understanding of Myasthenia Gravis is exceptional.
-He provides patients with a unique and ethical approach to care, ensuring accurate diagnoses and developing individualized treatment strategies.
+He provides patients with a unique and ethical approach to care, ensuring accurate diagnosis and developing individualized treatment strategies.
 His focus on early intervention improves patients’ quality of life.